 13 This is the first main control voltage input.
 Connect any 1V/octave CV source (a keyboard, sequencer, ribbon controller, etc.) and the CV is routed to all three Oscillators, unless the CV2 for Oscillator 2 is connected.
-The CV from MIDI note messages is
+If the CV1 is patched in, the CV from the MIDI keyboard will be disconnected from the Oscillator 1.